2020 Kerala local elections: Result analysis

 All of the three major pre-poll alliances, LDF, UDF, and NDA, improved their vote share compared to that in the previous election.
 The result showed popular support in favour of LDF led government, led by Pinarayi Vijayan.
 Jose K. Mani faction of Kerala Congress (M), which left UDF to join LDF, performed well in traditional UDF strongholds in Kottayam, Pathanamthitta and Idukki districts.
-UDF improved its position in the districts of Ernakulam and Malappuram.
+UDF improved its position in the districts of Ernakulam and Malappuram.Wayanad District Panchayat, Which Is A Stronghold Of UDF, Could Only Be Won By UDF On Tossing.